CraftTweaker/CraftTweaker/readme.md

 ## Introduction

 CraftTweaker is a Minecraft mod which allows modpacks and servers to customize the game.
 With CraftTweaker you can change recipes, script events, add new commands and even change item properties!
-When used with other mods the possibilities become endless.
+When used with other mods the possibilities become endless!
 Ranging from custom machine recipes to entirely new blocks and items!

 ## Feedback